-Similarly, other provisions of the PLRA limit the ability of sexually abused prisoners to obtain relief through the courts, including the PLRA's exhaustion requirement (which, in some cases, may result in grievances concerning sexual abuse being decided by prison employees who are complicit in such abuse); the PLRA's limitation on attorney fees, which makes attorneys less willing to represent prisoners victimized by sexual abuse; and the PLRA's time restrictions on consent decrees and injunctions - including those designed to remedy prison conditions which facilitate sexual abuse.
-In short, the PLRA operates to seriously hamper the ability of prisoners who are sexual abuse victims to obtain relief through the courts.
-It is therefore suggested that the PLRA not be applied to prisoners who raise claims of rape or sexual abuse.
+Similarly, other provisions of the PLRA limit the ability of sexually abused prisoners to obtain relief through the courts, including the PLRA's exhaustion requirement (which, in some cases, may result in grievances concerning sexual abuse being decided by prison employees who are complicit in such abuse); the PLRA's limitation on attorney fees, which makes attorneys less willing to represent prisoners victimized by sexual abuse; and the PLRA's time restrictions on consent decrees - including those designed to remedy prison conditions that facilitate sexual abuse.
+Nor should the PLRA be applied to juvenile offenders, who are least likely to be able to comply with the PLRA's myriad requirements and restrictions.
+In short, the PLRA operates to frustrate the ability of prisoners who are victims of sexual abuse to obtain relief and redress through the courts.
+It is therefore recommended that the PLRA not be applied to prisoners who raise claims of rape or sexual abuse.
+Note that PLRA reform legislation is presently pending in Congress (H.R.
+4109); for more information on the PLRA's impact on juvenile offenders and in sexual abuse cases, please contact Jody Kent at the SAVE Coalition - (202) 548-6617.